 |PSY 440||Integration of Psychology and the Christian Faith||3|

-Adult Bachelor of Arts in Psychology/Master of Arts in Counseling Psychology
+Bachelor of Arts in Psychology/Master of Arts in Mental Health Counseling

-The Trinity College Excel Program and Trinity Graduate School (TGS) offer a dual degree Bachelor of Arts/Master of Arts in Counseling Psychology option at our Florida Regional Center that allows students to take graduate coursework toward the MA in Counseling Psychology while completing their BA in Psychology.
-With this accelerated option, students can apply to the MA/CP program at TGS while still completing an undergraduate degree through Excel.
+The Trinity College Undergraduate Program and Trinity Graduate School (TGS) offer a dual degree Bachelor of Arts/Master of Arts in Mental Health Counseling option at Trinity Florida that allows students to take graduate coursework toward the MA in Mental Health Counseling while completing their BA in Psychology.
+With this accelerated option, students can apply to the MA/MHC program at TGS while still completing an undergraduate degree.
 Interested students are advised to discuss the program with their advisor as early as possible to allow for expedient course planning and to assure that overlapping course requirements can be planned and scheduled.

 Students may apply for the dual degree program upon completion of 70 credit hours with a 3.0 cumulative GPA.
 A positive recommendation from a TIU instructor capable of assessing their suitability for graduate work is required.
-This instructor must have had substantial interaction with the student, per the final approval of Excel’s Director of Academic Operations.
+This instructor must have had substantial interaction with the student, per the Dean or the Dean's designee.
 Transfer students may apply for the program if they have 70 hours of undergraduate course work, a positive recommendation from a psychology instructor, and a 3.0 GPA for all transferred college work, including a 3.0 GPA in Trinity coursework.

-- One graduate CP course (3 hours) replaces 3 hours of undergraduate elective credit.
+- One graduate MHC course (3 hours) replaces 3 hours of undergraduate elective credit.

-Thus on completion of the undergraduate degree, students will be approximately a full semester ahead as they continue graduate studies in the MA/CP program.
+Thus on completion of the undergraduate degree, students will be approximately a full semester ahead as they continue graduate studies in the MA/MHC program.